 Since we follow a naming convention in the AddPost command and EditPost command, we can use the same form.

-In order to access the post records from our author record, we need to add a has_many relation in app/records/author_record.rb:
+In order to access the post records from our author record, we need to add a has_many relation to PostRecords in AuthorRecord.

 class AuthorRecord < Sequent::ApplicationRecord